The Oyster Bar Bangkok logo

 • Calculate the average number of oysters in 3 – 4 samples.
 Then, multiply this average by the total particle mass you calculated earlier.
 You can use the data obtained to calculate the total mass and quantity of the sieves.

-What Do You Use Oyster Seeds For?
+What Do You Use Oyster Seeds for?

 Oyster seed is helpful in research, rehabilitation, and population building for marine life.
 They can purify water and promote the growth of aquatic herbs.